 Traditionally, the Mercado de San Miguel opened in May 2009as a local food market.
 Nine years later, in 2018, it was reopened with international-renowned chefs joining the ranks.

 The Puerta del Sol Market, located in the heart of Madrid de los Austrias, welcomes over 10 million visitors every year.
 Inside, you can taste Spanish culture as you try the finest products from all over the country.
 Whether it be traditional tapas made with fresh fish and seafood from the Galician Coast or gourmet cheeses from different parts of Spain, you won’t be disappointed with what this market has to offer.

 This includes home-made and natural ice creams by Joan Roca (3 Michelin Stars) at Rocambolesc, traditional rice dishes by Rodrigo de la Calle (1 Michelin Star) at Paella or the Arzabal Group’s traditional tapas at Madrí by Arzabal.

-The market has been closed since the COVID-19 pandemic occurred, but it reopened in July of 2021.
 There are now four new stands in addition to the old ones: Madreamiga Bakery, run by baker Begoña San Pedro and chef Clara Villalón; Prrimital Meat Co., which sells high-quality meat; Picolista Tortillas, serving delicious tortillas; and Quesería Quesoba Cheesemakers from Cantábria who prepare their cheeses using milk from cows that graze on mountain pasture.